-The olecranon is the large bony prominence at the back of the elbow on the ulna forearm bone.
+The Olecranon is the large bony prominence at the back of the elbow.
 It is usually fractured from a direct impact or fall onto a bent elbow.
-Intense elbow pain, swelling and tenderness at the back of the elbow are common symptoms of this injury.
-Read more on the treatment of Olecranon fracture.
+Here we explain the signs, symptoms, causes and treatment for Olecranon fractures.

 Symptoms of an Olecranon fracture

-- X-rays will be used to determine the extent of displacement of the fractured bone segment.
+- An X-ray will be required to determine the extent of displacement of the fractured bone segment.

-- If the fragment is not displaced the elbow is immobilised in a splint or cast to allow healing.
+- If the fragment is not displaced then your elbow will most likely be immobilised in a splint or cast to allow healing.

-- If the fragment is displaced, surgery may be needed to realign the fragment of bone and fix it securely in place.
+- However, if the fragment is displaced, then surgery may be needed to realign the fragment of bone and fix it securely in place.